Dalekamistoso/fpga-toolset/readme.md

 Notes:

-Windows 7 SP1 onwards can work if you have powershell 5.1 , try
-at your own risk (I would be happy if you can test it properly)
+Windows 7 SP1 onwards can work if you install powershell 5.1 but not tested,try at your own risk (I'll be happy if you can test it properly)

 To keep it clear, if you don't install powershell 5.1 or later:
 Online related functions WILL NOT WORK PROPERLY OR NOT WORKING AT ALL!!!

-Known bugs:

-* I forgot to remove a date in title bar (I realized just now LoL)

 Planned features:

-* Full auto structured sd image creation in one click button
+* Full auto structured SD image creation in one click button
 * Adding an additional repository with best unofficial cores
 * Adding a full customized sd card structure
 * Access to external flasher tools
 * Adding more languages (if you ask for it)
 * Disable online buttons if powershell is not detected
-* Changes in version naming
 * Cosmetical changes & menu rearrange

-Version changelog:

-20/12/2025 Initial Beta version